100mslive/100ms-flutter/README.md

 2. In project root, run `flutter pub get` to build the Flutter package
 3. Change directory to `example` folder
-4. To run on Android, simply execute the `flutter run` command to run the app on a connected device, or iOS simulator, or Android Emulator.
+4. Now, to run the app, simply execute the `flutter run` command to run the app on a connected device, or iOS simulator, or Android Emulator.
 5. For running on an iOS Device (iPhone or iPad), ensure you have set the Correct Development Team in Xcode Signing & Capabilities section.

 The default [Example app](https://github.com/100mslive/100ms-flutter/tree/main/example) uses Provider State Management library.
 For other implementations please check out -